 Even at the start of the sourcing process, we work directly with fishermen, fishing boats and firms to improve pre/post-harvesting techniques insuring the finest quality fish and shellfish available.

 In the Albion Farms and Fisheries facilities, an ozonated water cleaning system is used in every stage of processing; ensuring product cleanliness, bacterial elimination and a chemical free environment.
 Our plant personnel undergo continuous training to meet and exceed strict industry standards.

 Have questions regarding Albion Farms and Fisheries product quality or safety standards?
-Feel free to contact our Quality Assurance Department firstname.lastname@example.org direct at any time.
+Feel free to contact our Quality Assurance Department at firstname.lastname@example.org at any time.